stormchaserroleplaying/stormchaserRPG/Talents/Bard/Glamour/index.md

 *Prerequisite:* Mantle of Majesty and 9 Other Bard Talents<br>
 Your appearance permanently gains an otherworldly aspect that makes you look more lovely and fierce.

 In addition, as a bonus action, you can assume a magically majestic presence for 1 minute or until you are [incapacitated](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Incapacitated/).
-For the duration, whenever any creature tries to attack you for the first time on a turn, the attacker must make a Charisma defense check with a DC equal to your Charisma defence.
+For the duration, whenever any creature tries to attack you for the first time on a turn, the attacker must make a Charisma defense check with a DC equal to your passive performance skill.
 On a failed check, it can’t attack you on this turn and it must choose a new target for its attack, or the attack is wasted.
 On a successful check, it can attack you on this turn, you have advantage to hit it on your next turn.

 Once you assume this majestic presence, you can’t do so again until you finish a short or long rest.